 “There’s about three tracks I added late, and ‘Whateva Whateva’ is another one.
 I just thought that beat was so crack.
 I thought that beat was just ridiculous.
 That’s one of my favorite beats I did.
 So I felt like that should come next.
-If you [weren’t] feeling like the beat [on ‘It’s a Crime’] was all that, I felt like the next one you’d be like, ‘Oh, that’s nasty.’
+If you wasn’t feeling like the first beat was all that, I felt like the next one you’d be like, ‘Oh, that’s nasty.’
 Just off beat choice alone, that was the next one to go.

-“My mental [going into this album] was—real shit—not even [financially], I just knew artistically it had to work.
+“My mental was—real shit—not even financially, I just knew artistically it had to work.
 I had been making music for too long in my life for me to put together a solo album and niggas not get it.
 To me, the album had to work artistically and musically.
 It wasn’t about financial success, or would the radio support.
 I just knew it had to be an album that niggas respected.
 It was about my artistic contribution to hip-hop.
-The music had to work, or I would’ve came out as [a solo] artist, and no one would’ve understood Roc Marciano.”
+The music had to work, or I would’ve came out as a solo artist, and no one would’ve understood Roc Marciano.”

 4. “Raw Deal”

 “My man Jyere brought me that sample, and I put it in the drum machine and flipped it that night.
 Put the little stutter on it, added one of the kicks from the sample, and put it all together.
 That’s another one of them no-brainer beats.
 You get that sample and it’s like, ‘Of course this got to be on it.’
 Word.
 That’s just one of those type of joints.
 He was like, ‘Damn, you move fast!
 You cooked that up quick!’
-I was like, ‘What you expect [with a sample this dope]?
+I was like, ‘What you expect?
 This is easy work.’

-“All my homies [were involved in some way in the making of this album].
-My man Jyere, Dino Brave, my man Knowledge, Schott Free, they [were] all around when I was making the shit.
+“All my homies played a part in this album.
+My man Jyere, Dino Brave, my man Knowledge, Schott Free, they was all around when I was making the shit.
 So anybody that had anything, they’d be like, ‘You should hear this.’
 Skits from movies and shit.
-People [other than the main artist with their name on the cover] definitely contribute in order to make a masterpiece.
+People definitely other than the main artist always contribute in order to make a masterpiece.

 “That’s Richard Pryor and Max Julian in The Mack [at the end of the song].
-It’s some funny shit [I snuck in there] to give [the album] some humor.”
+It’s some funny shit, give the album some humor.”

 5. “We Do It” ft.
 Ka

 “I linked with Ka from the joint that I produced on the GZA’s album.
 It’s called ‘Firehouse,’ on the Pro Tools album.
-I rhymed on [that album] too, but not on that song.
+I rhymed on the album too, but not on that song.
 Dreddy Krueger was bringing producers to the table to help Genius put his project together, that’s how I got the call.

 “He told me that they used one of the beats for the project.
 He played me some shit, and I’m expecting to hear the Genius, and he’s playing Ka, and Genius is just on the hook.
 And I’m like, ‘That nigga ill.’
 Word up.
 I understood Ka immediately.

-“Some people you meet along on your musical journey [and they become] family.
-You just understand [each other], you’re on the same page musically.
+“Some people you meet along on your musical journey and become family.
+You just understand each other, you’re on the same page musically.
 Ka just happened to be one of them people.
 That was just a no-brainer.
 I’m a big Ka fan.”